rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/plugin-complete-10.md

 ## Favicon

 Every website and especially web applications need a good favicon bundle to be ready for prime time.
-The easiest way to accomplish this would be to copy the [favicon code](https://github.com/reactioncommerce/reaction/blob/v1.7.0/imports/plugins/included/default-theme/client/favicons.js) from the default-theme package into your own package.
-For a step-by-step instruction, see [here](how-to-change-the-favicon.md).
+The easiest way to accomplish this would be to copy the [favicon code].

 ## Final Thoughts